Frequently asked, May 23, 2018

 We suggest that you use a vacuum, scissor mop, or soft bristled broom daily, to ensure that abrasive particles of grit and dirt are removed.
 This will help avoid scratching the floor seal.
 One useful tip is to wipe along the grain of your floor, as this will most effectively remove any trapped dust.

 Try to do this weekly at the least.
-Using a floor cleaning product like Bona Parquet Cleaner and an applicator pad, or with an all in one spray mop this is quick and easy and keeps your floor looking brand new as well as protecting it against scratches and dullness.
+Using a floor cleaning product like Bona Parquet Cleaner and an applicator pad keeps your floor looking brand new as well as protecting it against scratches and dullness.
 Be sure to wipe off any excess moisture after cleaning!

 Intensive cleaning and refreshing